 Everybody has heard of the Dorchester Hotel.
 Most also know that it is to the world of hotels what Manchester United is to football or the Brigade of Guards to the military.
-What fewer people knew, until Prince Harry stayed there the night before his wedding, is that it has an outstation hotel on the edge of Windsor Great Park near Ascot, named Coworth Park.
+What fewer people know is that it has an outstation hotel on the edge of Windsor Great Park near Ascot, named Coworth Park.
 Francis Fulford takes a look.

 No modern five-star establishment is now complete without a Spa and fitness centre.
 It goes without saying that here they have attempted, and as far as I can see succeeded, in building the Spa to end all Spas.
 You may think, as I admit I still do, that Spas are for girls while the boys play golf or polo.
 Well, not at Coworth Park.
 Here the boys are far from excluded; for example, you can enjoy ‘ … a deep cleansing signature facial specially designed to suit the needs of men … ’ or a special men’s manicure during which ‘the arms and hands are exfoliated and massaged and cuticles nourished with oils … ’ and if you understood any of that then you are probably a candidate for a bit of ‘spa treatment’.
 If you didn’t, like me, then you might be better off pottering down the road and enjoying a round of golf at Wentworth.